Wed 24 May 2017

-An Englishman’s home is his castle and this is certainly true to say but making sure you get the most out of your home starts with probably the unsexist of places.
+They say an Englishman’s home is his castle and this is certainly true.
+But to make sure you get the most out of your home starts in probably the unsexiest of places.

-Upgrading essential services such as plumbing and wiring does not have to be a disruptive job and it would be sensible to take professional advice from plumbers and electricians with a view to ensuring that the utilities you have in place are in the best shape possible if you are proposing to sell.
+Upgrading essential services such as plumbing and wiring does not have to be a disruptive job and it would be sensible to take professional advice from plumbers and electricians with a view to ensuring that the utilities you have in place are in the best shape possible.
 It may well be that you decide not to upgrade these services but take into account that it may well form part of the negotiating process once you have secured a buyer.

 Repair superficial defects